bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 ← HTTP
 ```

-This is called service chaining, and it's an architecture that's supported by CDN's like [Fastly].
-But, note that it's really an architecture that's natively enabled by the component model itself.
+This is called **service chaining**, and it's an architecture that's supported by CDNs like [Fastly].
+But, note that it's really an architecture that is natively enabled by the Component Model itself.
 You can take two components and compose them together as long as their imports/exports agree[^1].

 [Fastly]: https://www.fastly.com/documentation/guides/concepts/service-chaining/
 [Fermyon]: https://www.fermyon.com/blog/protect-rest-apis-with-service-chaining